Charlotte FC: Inaugural season

 The club signed its first player, Spanish midfielder Sergio Ruiz, from Racing Santander on July 8, 2020; he was immediately loaned out to UD Las Palmas for 18 months, with an expected arrival in Charlotte in January 2022.
 Spanish manager Miguel Ángel Ramírez was hired as the team's first head coach in July 2021.
-Charlotte FC signed its first Designated Player, Polish forward Karol Świderski, on January 26, 2022.
+During the 2021 MLS Expansion Draft, Charlotte FC selected five players and traded away two for general allocation money; the three picks they kept were used on veteran defenders Anton Walkes and Joseph Mora along with winger McKinze Gaines.
+The club signed its first Designated Player, Polish forward Karol Świderski, on January 26, 2022.
 Joe LaBue, a Carolina Panthers sales executive, was appointed club president in February 2022 to replace Glick after his departure.
 According to a FIFA report, Charlotte FC spent the most in transfer fees of any club in the CONCACAF region in 2022.

 Charlotte FC played their first MLS regular season match on February 26, 2022, losing 3–0 to D.C.
 United at Audi Field.
-The club's home debut at Bank of America Stadium, a 1–0 loss to LA Galaxy on March 5, was played before a crowd of 74,479, the largest single-match crowd in MLS history.
-At the time, it was also the second-largest crowd to attend a match anywhere in the world in 2022.
-Adam Armour scored the club's first goal on March 13 in a 2–1 loss to Atlanta United FC.
-Charlotte's first win came on March 19 against the 2021 Supporters Shield holders New England Revolution, winning 3–1 at home.
+The club's home debut at Bank of America Stadium, a 1–0 loss to the LA Galaxy on March 5, was played before a crowd of 74,479–at the time, the largest single-match crowd in MLS history.
+For a time, it was the second-largest crowd to attend a match anywhere in the world in 2022.
+Adam Armour scored the club's first goal on March 13 in a 2–1 loss to Atlanta United FC; Charlotte's first win, a 3–1 result at home, was a week later against the defending Supporters Shield holders New England Revolution.